benchopt/benchopt/doc/tutorials/add_solver.rst

     class Solver(BaseSolver):
         """A description of mysolver.

-        (Why not) a bibliographic reference to it.
+        A bibliographic reference to it.
         """
         ...

 .. note::

     The solver description will be available in the dashboard of results and displayed by :ref:`hovering over the solver legend item <visualize_benchmark>`.

 Refinement